DongzeHE/scpca-docs/docs/faq.md

 - Samples that are part of multiplexed libraries
     - Although the ScPCA pipeline {ref}`reports demultiplexing results<processing_information:HTO demultiplexing>`, it does not definitively separate samples due to the potential for disagreement among methods.
     - Resolving such disagreements requires examination of the HTO data, which can not be stored in the same `AnnData` object.
     Therefore, we do not currently provide any multiplexed libraries as `AnnData` objects.
-    - In addition, the multiplexed data in this form are not compliant with the standards for [CELLxGENE](https://cellxgene.cziscience.com), which we have generally tried to match as closely as possible.
+    - In addition, providing multiplexed data in this form is not compliant with the standards for [CZI's CELLxGENE](https://cellxgene.cziscience.com), which we have tried to match as closely as possible.

 ## What is the difference between samples and libraries?